Please be patient while the images are loading - it is worth the wait ...

 Twyford's 1888 trade catalogue (photo kindly supplied by Terry Woolliscroft)

-I have photographed and described individually well over 80 beer pump handles, but freely admit that I have no knowledge as to when, where, and by whom they were made.
+I have photographed and described individually well over 100 beer pump handles from my own and other collections, but freely admit that I have no knowledge as to when, where, and by whom they were made.
 Doulton, Twyfords, Minton, Chelsea and Wedgwood are just some of the names associated with the manufacture of such items during the 19th and early 20th century.
 But beyond some bearing a number inscribed around the base they have no other identifying marks.
 If anyone is able to add any information in this regard I would be pleased to hear from them.

 Here is a page reproduced from the 1888 edition of Thomas Twyford's trade catalogue.
 Twyford's are perhaps better known as a producer of sanitary ware.
 This, however, shows that there was a more diverse side to their range, which included spirit barrels and highly coloured and decorated beer pump handles.
 Interestingly, by 1896 their catalogue had reverted back to offering just the same three plain white options (plus one additional shape variation) as had been listed in their catalogue of 1879.
 This might even suggest that the late 1880s may have represented the heyday of the Victorian decorated beer-pump handle, after which time fashions changed as the exuberance of Queen Victoria's Golden Jubilee celebrations in 1887 gave way to more sober times: